Creating and Running a Laravel Project in ServBay

 https://servbay-laravel-test.local/pgsql-add-account

-to insert a row.Read Example Data (PostgreSQL)
+to add a record.Read Example Data (PostgreSQL)

 table:phpuse Illuminate\Support\Facades\DB; Route::get('/pgsql-accounts', function () { $accounts = DB::table('accounts')->get(); return $accounts; });